11 Great Oral Storytelling Games for Adults

 Have you ever read a collection of ancient myths and wondered where they came from?

-One way to find out is to compose some ancient myths together with a group of people and the game Before There Were Stars.
+One way to find out is to compose some ancient myths with a group of people and the game Before There Were Stars.

 You’ll find out how it all started, how society formed, how legends arose, and how it all will end.
-If you’re lucky, you will feel some tingles as your own created ‘old’ mythical legends take form.
+If you’re lucky, you will feel tingles as your own created ‘old’ mythical legends take form.

 More oral storytelling games for adults?

 Do you know a game that is widely available and involves a lot of storytelling?
-Let me know and if it fits these criteria (oral storytelling games for adults), I will try to include it.
+Let me know, and if it fits these criteria (oral storytelling games for adults), I will try to include it.

 Photo credits: Alexa from Pixabay